Şeyh Muslihiddin

-Şeyh Muslihiddin Nureddinzade (1502 – 1574) was a Sufi saint and scholar of the Ottoman Empire who belonged to the Khalvati order.
+Şeyh Muslihiddin Nureddinzade (1502–1574) was a Sufi saint and scholar of the Ottoman Empire who belonged to the Khalvati order.
 He was born near the city of Plovdiv in Ottoman Bulgaria.
-He went to Istanbul after being initiated as a Sufi, and gained many prominent followers, including Sokollu Mehmed Pasha, Sultan Suleiman the Magnificent and Aziz Mahmud Hudayi, among others.
+He went to Istanbul after being initiated as a Sufi, and gained many prominent followers, including grand vizier Sokollu Mehmed Pasha, Sultan Suleiman the Magnificent and Aziz Mahmud Hudayi, among others.
 He was very influential in getting Sultan Suleiman to join the campaign for the Siege of Szigetvár.
 He died a few years later and was buried in Edirnekapı, but his grave was lost forever during the construction of the Edirnekapı Martyr's Cemetery.

 Life and career

-According to the Ottoman chronicler Mehmed Süreyya, Mustafa Muslihuddin was born in 1502 (A. H. 908) in Anbarlı village (now Zhitnitsa, Plovdiv Province), located near the city of Filibe in Ottoman Bulgaria.
+According to Ottoman chronicler Mehmed Süreyya, Mustafa Muslihuddin was born in 1502 in Anbarlı village (now Zhitnitsa, Plovdiv Province), located near the city of Filibe in Ottoman Bulgaria.
 His father was Nureddin Ahmed Efendi, who is said to have been a Sayyid (a descendant of prophet Muhammad).
 Mustafa was therefore known by the nisba (toponyms/patronym) of el-Filibevi, el-Konstantini, er-Rumi and Nureddinzade.
 He was tutored by Mehmed Efendi, also known as Mîrim Kösesi, an Anatolian kazasker (chief judge).
 He received his education in Edirne, probably during the 1520s.

 Mustafa then became a student of Sofyali Bali Efendi in Sofia.
 After finishing his Seyru Süluk (Sufi journey), Mustafa was sent to Tatarpazarı (now Pazardzhik) as a Sheikh, during either the 1530s or the 1540s.
 He worked there for some years as a vaiz (preacher) and murshid (Sufi teacher).
 He gained many followers after he opened his Sufi lodge there.
-As part of the Khalvati quest to establish the supremacy of the Ottoman state and Sunni Islam, he probably clashed with the heterodox dervishes and abdals (saints) of the Zawiya built by Malkoçoğlu Bali Bey, and this Zawiya therefore disappears from recorded history after 1530.
-Mustafa received a daily allowance of three akçes from the Waqf (endowment) of Hadım Şehabeddin in Plovdiv, where had been living at least since 1556.
+As part of the Khalvati quest to establish the supremacy of the Ottoman state and Sunni Islam, he probably clashed with the heterodox dervishes and abdals (saints) of the Zawiya (monastery) built by Malkoçoğlu Bali Bey.
+This Zawiya therefore disappears from recorded history after 1530.
+Mustafa received a daily allowance of three akçes from the Waqf (endowment) of Hadım Şehabeddin in Plovdiv, where he had lived since at least 1556.
 Complaints were sent to the capital Istanbul about Mustafa having political ambitions, and there were demands for his arrest.
-Mustafa consulted the Zeyniyye sheikh Şeyh Ali bin Sinan, who advised him to go to Istanbul, which he did before he could be legally prosecuted or arrested.
-The Bosnian chronicler Muniri Belgradi says Mustafa went to Istanbul because of rumors against his teacher, Sofyali Bali Efendi.
-He probably arrived in the city in the year 1562/1563.
+Mustafa consulted the Zeyniyye saint Şeyh Ali bin Sinan, who advised him to go to Istanbul, which he did before he could be legally prosecuted or arrested.
+Bosnian chronicler Muniri Belgradi says Mustafa went to Istanbul because of rumors against his teacher, Sofyali Bali Efendi.
+He probably arrived in the city 1562/1563.